-If the type conforms to the provisions of this Regulation, the notified body shall issue an EU type-examination certificate.
-The certificate shall contain the name and address of the manufacturer, the conclusions of the assessment, the conditions of validity and the data needed for identification of the type approved.
+If the type conforms to this Regulation, the notified body shall issue an EU type-examination certificate.
+The certificate shall contain the name and address of the manufacturer, the conclusions of the type examination assessment, the conditions of the certificate's validity and the data needed for identification of the type approved.
 The certificate shall be drawn up in accordance with Annex XII.
 The relevant parts of the documentation shall be annexed to the certificate and a copy kept by the notified body.